jorgefz/Lince/README.md

 # Lince 0.7.0

-A 2D OpenGL game engine written in C, currently in development.
+Lince is a game engine written in C for making 2D games.

-It uses GLFW for the windowing system, GLAD for the OpenGL loader, Premake5 as the build system, and CGLM for vector and matrix operations.
+Lince is currently in very early development.

 ## Features